malexanders/pluralsight-react-redux/notes.md

 	* dev specific features like PropTypes are disabled for optimal performance
 * open prod build in the browser to see the results.

+## Benefits
+* focused libraries like react and redux allow for much smaller production builds, compared to angular and ember.
+Que?
+Why exactly, look into this more.
+	* less fat essentially.
+	* optimized well for production.
+	* light weight.

+devBuild = 4.8MB
+prodBuild = 121k
+* huge time and bandwidth savings
 ____

 # Concepts